Food Production

 Water Pollution

-Agricultural production can contribute to water pollution when high amounts of synthetic fertilizers and pesticides are used and when farm waste is not disposed of properly.
-Also, allowing soil to lie fallow with no cover, which is common in conventional agriculture, can lead to soil erosion and over-silting of waterways.
+Agricultural production can contribute to water pollution when high amounts of synthetic fertilizers and pesticides are used and when farm waste is not carefully managed.
+Also, the common practice of allowing soil to lie fallow with no cover can lead to soil erosion and over-silting of waterways.
 Conversely, agricultural production can be negatively impacted by poor water quality.
 The map below shows impaired waterways and impaired bodies of water in Central Texas.
 Note that agriculture’s contribution to this overall level of pollution is not specified.

 Agricultural Input Use

 Agricultural inputs include fertilizer, pesticides, and herbicides.
 These can be synthetic (manufactured from inorganic materials) or organic (naturally derived).
 Organic inputs can be purchased or produced on-farm in the form of manure and compost.
-The amount of fertilizer applied should be calculated carefully for optimal plant nutrition and to avoid leaching chemicals into the soil and, in turn, waterways.
-Overuse of fertilizers and other agricultural chemicals, whether organic or inorganic, can cause pollution.
+Responsible fertilizer application requires a delicate balance of meeting plant needs while minimizing the risk of nutrients leaching into soil and waterways.
+High use of fertilizers and other agricultural chemicals, whether organic or inorganic, can contribute to water and soil pollution.

 Different crops require different amounts of nutrients.
-Looking at the types of crops grown in Central Texas, there are research opportunities related to crop selection and application of fertilizer and other chemicals and how to transition to less resource-intensive crops.
+Looking at the types of crops grown in Central Texas, there are research opportunities related to crop selection and application of fertilizer and other chemicals and to explore planting crops that use fewer resources.

 The dashboard below shows the number of acres treated with various agrochemicals in Central Texas.
 Fungicides tend to be used to control diseases in crops and orchards; insecticides are used to control insects; nematicides are used to control nematodes; herbicides are used to control weeds; and other chemicals are used to control growth, thin fruit, and encourage ripening.
 Note that organic fertilizer data were first collected in 2017.